David Schwartz

 Bio

-David I. Schwartz, Ph.D. (he/him/his) has worked in the academic field of game design and development since 2001 since founding the Game Design Initiative at Cornell University.
-In 2007, Schwartz moved to the Rochester Institute of Technology.
-He was part of the founding department in 2009, which became the School of Interactive Games and Media in 2011.
+David I. Schwartz, Ph.D. (he/him/his) has worked in the academic field of game design and development since 2001, when he founded the Game Design Initiative at Cornell University.
+In 2007, Schwartz moved to the Rochester Institute of Technology as a game design and development faculty member who formed the School of Interactive Games and Media (IGM) in 2011.
 After receiving tenure in 2011, he became IGM's Director in 2015.
-His current research focuses on gamification of cybersecurity, resilience games, geogames, digital twins, and physically-based animation.
+His current research focuses on cybersecurity gamification, critical infrastructure, geogames, digital twins, and physically-based animation.

 585-475-2763